Get,

 4. Potential uses of licorice against microbes

 In my opinion, licorice root extract might just be your secret weapon against hot flashes.
 Licorice root extract shows promise for ladies going through menopause.
-It might act as a natural remedy for managing hot flashes.
+It might act as a natural remedy for managing hot flashes9.

 Dr. Anuja Bodhare, B.A.M.S, M.D (Ayu)